Victoria Beckham Discusses Her New Clothing Line For Target

 As fans of the couple may recall, Victoria and David Beckham welcomed sons Brooklyn, 18, Romeo, 14, and Cruz, 12, before daughter Harper arrived in July 10, 2011.

-Continuing on about her collection for Target, Victoria Beckham said she would be wearing “everything” and confirmed that her youngest child was on board with the clothing, as well.
+Continuing with her collection for Target, Victoria Beckham said she would be wearing “everything” and confirmed that her youngest child was on board with the clothing, as well.

 “I will wear absolutely everything,” she said.
 “I think with this collection, I’ve been very, very honest, and Harper loves it too.
 She loves all the little dresses.
 I’m so, so proud of this collection.”

-Victoria Beckham is not only excited to have her child wearing her brand, she’s also excited to be expanding her reach with a different clientele.
+Victoria Beckham is not only excited to have her child wearing her brand, but she’s also excited to be expanding her reach with a different clientele.

 “I am a bit of a control freak and Target was very open to the fact I wanted to be so involved,” Victoria Beckham explained during an interview with LOOK magazine, via Eyewitness News.